RogueApe/PigDice/README.md

 3 - Both player must take turns to roll the dice and accumulate point to their total score.
 4 - Whoever get the total score to 100 will win the game.
-5 - Enjoy the game with your friends!!
+5 - Enjoy the game with your friends!